-The European Union’s Sixth Anti-Money Laundering Directive (6AMLD) comes into effect for member states on 3 December 2020 and must be implemented by financial institutions by 3 June 2021.
-Following 5AMLD, which broadly strengthened existing AML/CFT provisions, the sixth anti-money laundering directive aims to empower financial institutions and authorities to do more in the fight against money laundering and terrorism financing by expanding the scope of existing legislation, clarifying certain regulatory details and toughening criminal penalties across the bloc.
+The European Union’s Sixth Anti-Money Laundering Directive (6AMLD) came into effect for member states on 3 December 2020 and must be implemented by financial institutions by 3 June 2021.
+Following 5AMLD, which broadly strengthened existing AML/CFT provisions, the sixth anti-money laundering directive aims to empower financial institutions and authorities to do more in the fight against money laundering and terrorist financing by expanding the scope of existing legislation, clarifying certain regulatory details and toughening criminal penalties across the block.

-When the harmonized list of predicate offenses comes into legal effect, firms within member states will have to ensure that their AML/CFT programs can deal with the new risk environment that creates.
+When the harmonized list of financial crimes comes into legal effect, firms within member states will have to ensure that their AML/CFT programs can deal with the new risk environment that creates.
 This means that firms may need to train or retrain employees and adjust their AML programs to ensure that they can detect suspicious activities linked to the predicate offenses.

-6AMLD expands the number of offenses that fall under the definition of money laundering.
+6AMLD expands the number of financial crimes that fall under the definition of money laundering.
 When the directive comes into effect, “aiding and abetting” will also constitute money laundering and be subject to the same criminal penalties.
-Prior to 6AMLD, EU money laundering regulations sought only to punish those who profited directly from the act of money laundering, but under the new rules, so-called “enablers” will also be legally culpable.
+Prior to the 6th Anti Money Laundering Directive, EU anti money laundering directives sought only to punish those who profited directly from the act of money laundering, but under the new rules, so-called “enablers” will also be legally culpable.

 Practically, “aiding and abetting” means that anyone who helps money launderers will themselves be committing the crime of money laundering: that expanded scope also includes anyone caught inciting money laundering or attempting to launder money.
 As with the harmonized list of predicate offenses, as part of their AML response, firms should now move to ensure their compliance programs are set up to detect and prevent the aiding and abetting of money laundering.

 Under the current rules, only individuals can be punished for the act of money laundering; however, 6AMLD will extend criminal liability to allow for the punishment of legal persons, such as companies or partnerships.
-The new rules mean that a legal person will be considered culpable for the crime of money laundering if it is established that they failed to prevent a “directing mind” from within the company from carrying out the illegal activity.
-Practically, the new rules will place AML/CFT responsibility on management employees along with employees acting separately.
+The new rules mean that a legal person will be considered culpable for the financial crime of money laundering if it is established that they failed to prevent a “directing mind” from within the company from carrying out the illegal activity.
+Practically, the new 6th Anti Money Laundering Directive rule will place AML/CFT responsibility on management employees along with employees acting separately.